Dear UI Engineer,

 But unless you have a repeatable pattern for making your test call your production code in EXACTLY the same way as the PRODUCTION code does, your tests are WORTHLESS.

-Luckily in this week we learn the control patterns to fully control our app that so that it will load data and track state.
+Luckily in this module we learn the control patterns to fully control our app that so that it will load data and track state.
 Then we leverage the power of ‘black box’ design and test doubles to setup a clean, and clear System Under Test (SUT).

 How DO we test COMPLEX app events such as user actions, API responses and application transitions in a single test?

 We take principles from the last module and learn how to create consistent test code.
 This can then layer all of our app events in successive steps which we control without our tests becoming fragmented.

 In this lesson we will learn how to build our complex tests meaning no matter the requirement that the suits from the business hand you, you can test it like a BOSS!

 Testing at scale becomes slow when you cannot easily VISUALISE multiple paths through your features.

 In this module we will learn how you can leverage patterns to build re-usable blocks of setup code in your test suite.
 It will give you confidence that your production apps are being tested like a real production app, WITHOUT coupling to the framework.